 The two wintery blue stones associated with the month of December are each unique, presenting a range of hues.
 Turquoise has been said to protect one’s health and fortune, making this bright blue stone an excellent choice for anyone born in December.
 The electric blue stone is known for its color and can have veins of dark rock running through it.
 The turquoise snake necklace above takes advantage of the lightness of this stone to create an easily wearable yet completely stunning design.

-Tanzanite has a rich blue color and can only be found in the mines within the hills of Tanzania.
+Tanzanite, the second December birthstone, has a rich blue color and can only be found in the mines within the hills of Tanzania.
 This stone is believed to inspire creativity and bring awareness.
-Only recently discovered in 1967, tanzanite quickly grew in popularity thanks in part to the efforts of Tiffany & Co., who were early supporters of this stunning gemstone.
-The almost velvety-colored stones are ideal for platinum or white gold jewelry, with a richness perfectly complemented by colorless diamonds.
+Only recently discovered in 1967, tanzanite jewelry quickly grew in popularity thanks in part to the efforts of Tiffany & Co., who were early supporters of this stunning gemstone.
+The almost velvety-colored stones are ideal for platinum or white gold jewelry, with a richness perfectly complemented by colorless diamonds rather than a colored diamond.

-Whether you believe in the mystical powers of gemstones or not, birthstone jewelry makes a great personalized gift for a loved one or a unique addition to your own jewelry collection.
+Whether you believe in the mystical powers of precious stones or not, traditional birthstone jewelry makes a great personalized gift for a loved one or a unique addition to your own jewelry collection.
 You can browse M.S.
-Rau’s entire collection of precious gemstones on our website.
+Rau’s entire collection of rare antique jewelry and precious gemstones on our website.

 Farmington, Oliver C. Gems and gem minerals.
 Chicago: A. W. Mumford, 1903.